For over 90 years Poppyscotland has been providing life-changing support for Scotland’s ex-Servicemen and women.

 In the aftermath of World War I, many of those who served their country were left destitute on their return home.
 Those returning to civilian life had to cope with the prospect of unemployment, financial ruin and homelessness, as well as coping with the psychological trauma suffered as result of the horrific scenes they had witnessed on the front line.

 The Commander of the British Forces in World War I, Field Marshal Earl Haig, was horrified by the plight faced by so many men who had been under his command and he dedicated his later life to the welfare of ex-Servicemen.

 In 1921 Earl Haig came across a group of French widows who were selling silk poppies on the streets of London, having been inspired by Lt Colonel John McCrae’s iconic poem “In Flanders Field”.
-Haig recognised the potential of the these poppies to become both a symbol of remembrance and also as a means support the welfare of ex-servicemen.
+Haig recognised the potential of these poppies to become both a symbol of remembrance and also as a means to support the welfare of ex-Servicemen.
 By 1922 Haig established the first Poppy Factory in Richmond, Surrey, but such was the demand for poppies that few were reaching Scotland.
 In 1926 his wife, Lady Haig, established a Poppy Factory in Edinburgh to produce poppies exclusively for Scotland.

 From its inception the Scottish Poppy Appeal has always operated independently from The Royal British Legion's appeal in England, Wales and Northern Ireland.
 In 1921 The Earl Haig Fund was established by the respective Officers' Associations north and south of the border to administer donations to Earl Haig’s new Poppy Appeal.